Research

 Transportation Network Vulnerability

-This research project implements several software applications to enable algorithms to assess the dynamic (time varying) vulnerability of a transportation network.
-These assessment techniques will enable decision support tools for dynamic defense allocation and surveillance as well as promote the coordination of orderly evacuation and response.
+This research project implemented several software applications to enable algorithms to assess the dynamic (time varying) vulnerability of a transportation network.
+These assessment techniques enable decision support tools for dynamic defense allocation and surveillance as well as promote the coordination of orderly evacuation and response.

 For more information click here.